ballesterogh/ballesterogh/README.md

 I am Gonzalo Ballestero, a Ph.D. candidate in Economics at Penn State University.

-I am an applied microeconomist working at the intersection of market design, AI behavioral science, and industrial organization.
+I am an applied microeconomist working at the intersection of empirical market design, AI behavioral science, and industrial organization.

 In my GitHub, you will find: